SiliconLabs/bluetooth_applications/bluetooth_bthome_v2_people_counting/README.md

 - To reset the number of people currently, the user has to write 0 to the **People Count** characteristic.

-#### Connect to EFR Connect app ####
+#### Connect to Simplicity Connect app ####

-You can use a smartphone app, such as the **EFR Connect** application on your phone, to connect to the board.
-Please, follow some steps below:
+Follow the below steps to test the example with the Simplicity Connect application:

-- Open the EFR Connect app.
+- Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.

-- Open the Bluetooth Browser.

-- Find the device advertising as **People Counting**.

-- Click on **Connect** button.

-- If the application shows the pairing request dialog, press **Pair** button to confirm authentication for the pairing process.
-After that, wait for the connection to be established and the GATT database to be loaded.
+- Find your device in the Bluetooth Browser, advertising as *People Counting*, and tap Connect.
+Then you need accept the pairing request when connected for the first time.

 **Note**: The pairing process on Android and iOS devices is different.
 For more information, refer to Bluetooth security.